bulbsoup

 This is the OPINION of one individual, which might not coincide with the views of others.

-The poem is about a black boy who wishes that he could have regular things in life.
+LITERAL MEANING The poem is about a black boy who wishes that he could have regular things in life.
 Things such as a congratulatory hug, to be educated to the highest level and to travel without harassment.
 The persona yearns to stop fighting for the basic right to be successful and to rise above societal expectations.
+LITERARY DEVICES 1.
+REPETITION: The constant repetition of the phrase 'I wish' points to a yearning, a desperation even, for the basic things that life has to offer.
+The repetition gives credence to the idea that the persona might believe that his wishes are actually dreams that might not come true.
+2. ALLUSION:

 IMPORTANT WORDS / PHRASE